×

-Italian Gender Explained: Rules, Exceptions, Agreement and Plural Forms
+Italian Gender Explained: Rules, Agreement and More

 In Italian Grammar, words can be masculine or feminine, but the reason why is not always clear to those learning Italian as a second language.